Robert Govett: Ministry and doctrine

 Govett started his first curacy in Bexley, Kent.
-His second curacy was St Stephens, Norwich, Norfolk (1841).
+His second curacy was St Stephen's Church, Norwich (1841).
 It has been suggested that his move to Norwich was mediated by connections with the local Bignold family: for example his evangelical friend Edward Bickersteth had married into the Bignolds, as had his brother Thomas Romaine Govett.

 The members of his church loved the way he preached (vigorously and clearly), and many of the elite in Norwich and its surroundings were attracted to his congregation.
 Govett was known for his analytical powers.
 As Dr. Cyril J. Barber (The Minister's Library) put it: "Few men could equal Govett for originality of thought.
 He also possessed a well-ordered, disciplined mind.
 He could trace a theme through Scripture with unerring logic."

 By 1843, in Norwich, Govett was having serious doubts about Anglican doctrine.
 He revealed some of those in correspondence with Bickersteth; who recommended Richard Hooker on issues related to Anglican church polity.
 When Govett seemed to be favouring premillenarian views, Bickersteth felt he had to make a reproach.

-Having witnessed a full immersion baptism at St. Mary's Baptist Chapel, Govett became convinced of the Scriptural integrity of full immersion baptism, and also of the error of infant baptism.
-A few days later he himself was baptized at St. Mary's by William Brock.
-In 1844 his licence as Curate of St Stephens was revoked by the Bishop of Norwich, when Govett informed him that he could no longer conduct with a clear conscience the service of infant baptism.
+Having witnessed an immersion baptism at St Mary's Baptist Chapel, Govett became convinced of the Scriptural integrity of full immersion baptism and of the error of infant baptism.
+A few days later he himself was baptized at St Mary's by William Brock.
+In 1844 his licence as curate of St Stephen's was revoked by the Bishop of Norwich, when Govett informed him that he could no longer conduct with a clear conscience the service of infant baptism.

 It was not until 1878 that Govett formally left the Church of England, but he did not immediately know how he would sustain himself.
 His family was not at all happy with his decision, and he was also ostracized by many who held to the more traditional teachings of the Church of England.
 But he was willing to pay the cost.

 Govett then started an independent work, known as "Bazaar Chapel", at the Victoria Rooms in Norwich, where he ministered to a growing number of people.
 He was influenced by the Plymouth Brethren, and liked the writings of John Nelson Darby and other Brethren, but he remained the sole leader of the church, and kept his independent attitude towards Scripture exegesis.